 As a renter, you will always be expected to keep your unit clean and well-maintained.
 The walls should not be dirtied with hand marks or oil stains since the paint will look old, the walls should not have nails drilled into it since it will spoil the look of the house, and the structure should have no leaking roofs or cracking walls.

 While you don't need to be best friends with the owner, you must aim to have a kind and respectful relationship with them.

 Your small step will not only make it easy to communicate with them about any issues on the property, but also make them feel good to help you in any situation.
 Experts suggest that maintaining a good relationship with your owner can make your experience in the new home a happy and memorable time.

 Remember to Take Security Deposit Back When Moving Out

 Never forget to take your security deposit back a few days before you move out since landlords are well-known for not returning the money on time.

-To speed up this process, ask them to have a walk-through of the house as this smart step will have your owners to measure any damage done by you to their property, they can deduct your money from your deposit amount for maintenance to the damage done by you or your family.
+To speed up this process, ask them to have a walk-through of the house as this smart step will have your owners measure any damage done by you to their property, they can deduct your money from your deposit amount for maintenance to the damage done by you or your family.

-We hope the guidelines discussed above will help you to get a complete idea of how you should look for rental property and what all you should know before signing the lease and moving in.
+We hope the guidelines discussed above will help you to get a complete idea of how you should look for rental property and what you should know before signing the lease and moving in.
 To make your upcoming relocation more relaxed, we will like to suggest that you compare and hire professional Packers and Movers who can take full responsibility for your move without disturbing you at any point.

-Have a safe and happy moving!
+Have a safe and happy move!